bakkeby/flexipatch-finalizer/README.md

   -r, --run                      include this flag to confirm that you really do want to run this script

-  -d, --directory <dir>          the flexipatch directory to process (defaults to current directory) -h, --help                     display this help section -k, --keep                     keep temporary files and do not replace the original ones -e, --echo                     echo commands that will be run rather than running them
+  -d, --directory <dir>          the flexipatch directory to process (defaults to current directory) -o, --output <dir>             the output directory to store the processed files -h, --help                     display this help section -k, --keep                     keep temporary files and do not replace the original ones -e, --echo                     echo commands that will be run rather than running them